- Member, American Bar Association, Health Law Section

 - Member, American Health Lawyers Association Accountable Care Organization Task Force.

 - J.D., Temple University James E. Beasley School of Law

 - B.S., Pennsylvania State University

 - New Jersey

-- Defending health care providers under federal and state investigation in Anti-Kickback, Stark, “qui tam” and other similar actions, including voluntary disclosures in connection with U.S. Department of Health and Human Services – OIG Voluntary Self-Disclosure Protocol.
+- Defending health care providers under federal investigation for potential Anti-Kickback and Stark Law violations, “qui tam” and other similar actions, including voluntary disclosures in connection with the U.S. Department of Health and Human Services – OIG Voluntary Self-Disclosure Protocol.

 - Providing advice and counseling to hospitals, physicians and other providers regarding the interpretation of the HIPAA and HITECH regulations and the implementation of the privacy and security rules.

 - Performing compliance program risk assessments and effectiveness reviews for healthcare providers and medical device manufacturers with respect to “core” health care laws and regulations, including Anti-Kickback, Stark, HIPAA and the Sunshine Act.